By Language 45 min read

 }

-if ($code === 404) {
+if ($code === 404 || $code === 410) {

-return null; // no point retrying
+return null; // retrying will not help

 }